 HARDER THAN IT LOOKS

-While critics of legal gaming see sweeping reforms as a panacea for reducing harm, little consideration is given to the logistical challenges.
+While critics of legal gaming see sweeping reforms as a panacea for reducing harm, little consideration is given to the logistical challenges or modern market realities.
 Although Sydney’s two casinos were due to transition to a mandatory cashless system this year, the NSW government has been forced to grant an extension until October 2025, in “recognition of the practical difficulties” of instigating the technology.

 An example of the bias is seen in recent media denouncing poker machines as accounting for “vastly more” than other betting, amounting to “more than 65 per cent of the state’s annual gambling losses, on average”.